facebookexperimental/conjugate_estimators/README.md

 ## Introduction
-This repo contains a reference implementation for a statistical algorithm called Conjugate Beta Estimator (CBE) for computing
-CIs for population means using (weighted) sample means and potentially noisy labels.
+This repo contains a reference implementation for a statistical algorithm called Conjugate Beta Estimator (CBE) for computing confidence intervals (CIs) for population means using (weighted) sample means and potentially noisy labels.

 ## Basic algorithm